ruro122020/basic-fetch-library/README.md

 4. remove(url)

 ### Error Handling
-Return a dict with "error" property and whatever error code you want to use.
+Return a dict with an "error" property and whatever error code you want to use.
 Example:

 ```
 {"error":"Not found"}, 400
 ```

-The methods are setup to access the "error" property when an error occurs in the request.
+The functions are setup to access the "error" property when an error occurs in the request.